 The military aspect focused on defence from the East – the Bolshevik menace, as every schoolchild knew, was something animalistic and brutal, something to be feared and loathed.
 Compulsory military service on a “fortress”unit on the Ostwall has long been universal across the League nations.

 With Germany having far and away the largest manufacturing and science base, for the sake of standardisation and logistics, most vehicles, uniforms and weaponry are based on German designs, and the League militaries as a whole have benefited greatly from the genius of patent clerk-turned physicist Albert Einstein.

-Although no lover of war, Einstein saw the horror and evil of Stalin’s regime and knew that he must use his intellect to help reserve his beloved Europe from ever having to face such terrors, and with the help of a strong industrial base spread across the member nations, new and unusual devices reach the front line ever day.
+Although no lover of war, Einstein saw the horror and evil of Stalin’s regime and knew that he must use his intellect to help preserve his beloved Europe from ever having to face such terrors, and with the help of a strong industrial base spread across the member nations, new and unusual devices reach the front line every day.

 Now the nations of Europe fight for their very survival in the West against the Russian juggernaut, and elsewhere to defend their colonial possessions against the Japanese and the Asian Communist Federation.